Benoker/DockingFrames/README.md

 ### Maven Snapshot Repository (outdated version)

-you can get current project snapshot here: https://oss.sonatype.org/content/repositories/snapshots/org/dockingframes/
+you can get an outdated project snapshot here: https://oss.sonatype.org/content/repositories/snapshots/org/dockingframes/

 or add to your pom.xml: